vfarcic/docker-flow/README.md

 cd docker-flow
 ```

-Before proceeding further, please download the [latest release](https://github.com/vfarcic/docker-flow/releases) to the *docker-flow* directory and make it executable.
+Before proceeding further, download the [latest release](https://github.com/vfarcic/docker-flow/releases) to the *docker-flow* directory and make it executable.

 We'll start by creating a server that will host Consul and Proxy as well as a Swarm cluster consisting of three nodes.
 As you'll see soon, the proxy will be provisioned automatically so for the first server, we only need to create the machine and run Consul.
 In order to focus on the *Docker Flow* features, we'll skip explaining all the commands required for the setup of those four servers.
 If you are interested in those details, please explore the [setup.sh](https://github.com/vfarcic/docker-flow/blob/master/setup.sh) script.